symfony/symfony-docs/reference/constraints/Choice.rst

 **type**: ``string|array|Closure``

-This is a callback method that can be used instead of the `choices`_ option to return the choices array.
+This is a callback function that can be used instead of the `choices`_ option to return the choices array.
 See
 `Supplying the Choices with a Callback Function`_ for details on its usage.